 Before 2017, the ACA required most people to obtain health insurance or pay a penalty.
 This was known as the individual mandate.
 However, starting in 2019, that requirement was repealed.

 This period is typically from the beginning of November through mid-December.
-The only time you can shop for health insurance outside of open enrollment is if you qualify for a special enrollment period during the year.
+You can only shop for health insurance outside of open enrollment if you qualify for a special enrollment period during the year.

 How the ACA varies by state